Reading time: 3 Minutes

 East Handsworth, and Nechells, among others.
 A full list of the designated wards is available on the Birmingham City Council website.

 To obtain a license under the scheme, landlords must demonstrate that their properties meet certain standards, including those related to fire safety, gas and electrical safety, and energy efficiency.
 Landlords will also need to demonstrate that they have effective management arrangements in place and that they are taking steps to prevent anti-social behaviour.
-The cost of a license will be £820 per property for five years.
-However, landlords who are members of a recognized trade association or who have achieved accreditation through a recognized scheme will be eligible for a discounted fee of £720.
+The cost of a license will be £700.00 per property for five years.

 Under the scheme, licensed landlords will be required to meet a range of ongoing responsibilities.
 These include ensuring that their properties meet the required standards, maintaining accurate records, and notifying the council of any changes to the property or tenancy.
 Landlords will also need to respond promptly to any requests for information from the council and cooperate fully with any inspections or investigations.
 Failure to meet these responsibilities may result in enforcement action, including the revocation of the license.